-Several prescription weight-loss drugs are available.
-Ask your health care provider if any of these are right for you.
+Several weight-loss medicines are available.
+Ask your health care provider if any are right for you.

-People lose 5 - 10 pounds by taking these drugs, but not everyone loses weight while taking them.
-Most people also regain the weight when they stop taking them, unless they have made lasting lifestyle changes, such as exercising and cutting unhealthy foods from their diet.
+About 5 to 10 pounds can be lost by taking these medicines.
+But not everyone loses weight while taking them.
+Most people also regain the weight after they stop taking them, unless they have made lasting lifestyle changes, such as exercising and cutting unhealthy foods from their diet.

-You may also see ads for supplements that claim they will help you lose weight.
-But many of these claims are not true, and some of these supplements have serious side effects.
+You may also see ads for herbal remedies and supplements that claim to help you lose weight.
+But many of these claims are not true.
+Some of these supplements can have serious side effects.

-People can lose about 6 pounds when they use this drug, but not everyone loses weight while taking it.
+About 6 pounds can be lost when using this drug.
+But not everyone loses weight while taking it.
 Many people regain most of this weight within 2 years after stopping the drug.

 The most unpleasant side effect of orlistat is oily diarrhea, which may leak from the anus.
 Eating fewer fats can reduce this effect.
 Even with these side effects, most patients are able to tolerate this medicine.

-Xenical is the form of this drug your health care provider can prescribe for you.
+Xenical is the brand of orlistat that your health care provider can prescribe for you.
 You can also buy orlistat without a prescription under the name Alli.
 These pills are half the strength of Xenical.
-They will cost about $100 a month.
-Consider whether the cost, side effect of oily diarrhea, and the small weight loss you can expect are worth it to you.
+They will cost about $100 a month, or more.
+Consider whether the cost, side effects, and small weight loss you can expect are worth it to you.

 Your body may not absorb important vitamins, minerals, and other nutrients from food while you are using orlistat.
 You should take a daily multivitamin supplement if you take this drug.

-These drugs stimulate your brain.
+These medicines stimulate your brain.
 This means they will make you more alert and wakeful.
 They also make you less interested in food.

 Some of these stimulants are approved for treating obesity.
-The average weight loss while taking these drugs is about 5.8 pounds, but not everyone loses weight while taking them.
-Most people regain the weight when they stop taking the drug, unless they have made lasting lifestyle changes.
+The average weight loss while taking these drugs is about 5.8 pounds.
+But not everyone loses weight while taking them.
+Most people regain the weight after they stop taking the drug, unless they have made lasting lifestyle changes.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.